Bushfaced/SimonGame/README.md

+Simon Says:
+    Rules: Repeat the light sequence displayed by the computer and advance to the next level, or you lose the game.
+Each level will add to the amount of lights displayed in sequence and decrease the interval the light is displayed for at each stage.
+The user must mimick the sequence until they beat the last level.
+The last level on this version is currently level 15.
-Simon Says: Repeat the light sequence displayed by the computer.
-Simon was an electronic game with flashing lights in conjunction with audible tone that launched in 1978 at Studio 54 in New York City.
+    History: Simon was an electronic game with flashing lights in conjunction with audible tone that launched in 1978 at Studio 54 in New York City.
 It was an immediate success, becoming a pop culture symbol of the 1970s and 1980s until it's popularity waned in the 1990s.

 ☐ Screenshot(s): Images of your actual game.